well, that's just what a cultist would say

 But this politicized definition of cultism is not what we’re talking about here in these writings.
 I make people mad by calling their respectable church a cult.
 But, listen to Christine, this is just how a cultist would react.

 Cultism, at its etymological roots, has nothing to do with not being popular, or a lack of lobbying ability, or not drinking the kool-aid.
 These are contrivances, narrowly construed, that people latch onto in order to make sure that their particular cult is excluded from the definition.
 Nice try.
 (See these kinds of cheap debating tricks exposed in my “clear thinking” article.)

 Let me make this plain, from another angle.
 You, me, and your second-cousin – everyone – we’re all headed for a new world.
 This one’s being given up for lost.
-And when you get over there, if you like to cause discomfort for yourself, you can continue in the old cultish ways – be they religious, philosophical, ethnic, any sort of group-delimitation suiting your fancy.
+And when you get over there, if you like causing discomfort for yourself, then you can continue in the old cultish ways – be they religious, philosophical, political, ethnic, or any sort of group-delimitation suiting your fancy.
 As we’ve seen, they’re called “brotherhoods” by the Spirit Guides, and there are thousands of them in the next world, all populated by those seeking for a “strong father figure.”
 You can join any one of them.
 No one will stop you.
 Go knock yourself out and, in fear-and-guilt, continue to surrender your autonomy to some “infallible” Dear Leader.